MyGit

 • Builder: BuildKit runs the conversion steps written in Dockerfile.

 • Emulator: Bochs emulates x86_64 CPU on WASM.
 TinyEMU emulates RISC-V CPU on WASM.
-They're compiled to WASM using wasi-sdk (for WASI and on-browser) and emscripten (for on-browser).
+For on-browser use-cases, QEMU is also supported (see ./examples/) They're compiled to WASM using wasi-sdk (for WASI and on-browser) and emscripten (for on-browser).

 • Guest OS: Linux runs on the emulated CPU. runc starts the container.
 Non-x86 and non-RISC-V containers runs with additional emulation by QEMU installed via tonistiigi/binfmt.